stephanenicolas/reflection-no-reflection/README.md

 All credits of the library logo to [Tracey Sarsfield](http://www.traceysarsfield.com/gallery.html), we use this picture with her kind permission.

-A proof on concept to create an API that is 100% compatible reflection API, but without any reflection.
-Performance stuff for Android and Java.
+Reflection No Reflection is a proof of concept to create an API that is 100% compatible with the Java core reflection API, but without any reflection.

 We hope to create a new technology that can improve all reflection based libraries for Android and Java.